 Request Attributes

-You can create attribute tags for properties of your website that are not exposed on NetSuite records, such as elements from browser requests made by shoppers as they view your website.
-For example, you could use the Attribute tag below to capture cookies from visitors to your site:
+You can create attribute tags for website properties that aren't shown on NetSuite records, like elements from browser requests when shoppers visit your site.
+For example, you can use the Attribute tag below to capture cookies from visitors to your site:

 <%=getCurrentAttribute('request','cookies')%>